Constellation-Labs/metagraph-monitoring-service-package/README.md

-# Metagraph Monitoring Service
+# Metagraph Monitoring Service Package
-This repository hosts the Metagraph Monitoring Service.
-This service is responsible for monitoring your metagraph and performing restarts as needed.
+This repository hosts the Metagraph Monitoring Service package.
+This package is responsible for monitoring your metagraph and performing restarts as needed.
 More details are provided in the sections below.

 ## Dependencies